Hawaiian language: Varieties and debates

 There is a marked difference between varieties of the Hawaiian language spoken by most native Hawaiian elders and the Hawaiian Language taught in education, sometimes regarded as "University Hawaiian" or "College Hawaiian".
 "University Hawaiian" is often so different from the language spoken by elders that Native Hawaiian children may feel scared or ashamed to speak Hawaiian at home, limiting the language's domains to academia.
 Language varieties spoken by elders often includes Pidgin Hawaiian, Hawaiian Pidgin, Hawaiian-infused English, or another variety of Hawaiian that is much different from the "University Hawaiian" that was standardized and documented by colonists in the 19th century.

 The divide between "University Hawaiian" and varieties spoken by elders has created debate over which variety of Hawaiian should be considered "real" or "authentic", as neither "University Hawaiian" nor other varieties spoken by elders are free from foreign interference.
 Hawaiian cultural beliefs of divine intervention as the driving force of language formation expedites distrust in what might be seen as the mechanical nature of colonial linguistic paradigms of language and its role in the standardized variety of "University Hawaiian".
 Hawaiian's authenticity debate could have major implications for revitalization efforts as language attitudes and trends in existing language domains are both UNESCO factors in assessing a language's level of endangerment.

 Language learning resources

-Hawaiian can be learnt on the online platforms of Duolingo and Memrise.
+Hawaiian can be learnt on the online platforms of Duolingo and Mango Languages.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Hawaiian:

+Paukū 1

+Hānau kūʻokoʻa ʻia nā kānaka apau loa, a ua kau like ka hanohano a me nā pono kīwila ma luna o kākou pākahi.
+Ua kuʻu mai ka noʻonoʻo pono a me ka ʻike pono ma luna o kākou, no laila, e aloha kākou kekahi i kekahi.Article 1 of the Universal Declaration of Human Rights in English:

+All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.